-FDIC Proposes Significant Changes to Its Brokered Deposits Rules
+Key Concerns To Confront In FDIC Brokered Deposit Proposal

+By Jason Cabral, Matt Gregory and Rosemary Spaziani (August 23, 2024, 1:43 PM EDT)

-The Proposal would make a number of changes to the FDIC's brokered deposits rules that could materially affect banks, neobanks, fintechs, and other third parties in the industry.
+On July 30, the Federal Deposit Insurance Corp. issued a notice of rulemaking proposing significant changes to the FDIC's brokered deposits rules.[1]

-On July 30, 2024, the Federal Deposit Insurance Corporation ("FDIC") issued a Notice of Proposed Rulemaking proposing significant changes to the FDIC's brokered deposits rules (the "Proposal").[1]
-The Proposal would make a number of changes highlighted below to the FDIC's brokered deposits rules that could materially affect banks, neobanks, fintechs and other third parties in the industry, many of whom have crafted business models, started new businesses, or even undertook transformative acquisitions in reliance on the FDIC's brokered deposits rules finalized in December 2020.
-Not to mention, the Proposal could materially affect consumers, particularly those who are underbanked or unbanked, and who rely on neobank and fintech apps for access, through bank partnerships, to traditional financial products and services.
-Comments on the Proposal are due within sixty (60) days of publication in the Federal Register.
+A number of the proposed rule changes, highlighted below, could materially affect banks, neobanks, fintech companies and other third parties in the industry, many of whom have crafted business models, started new businesses or even undertaken transformative acquisitions in reliance on the brokered deposits rules the FDIC finalized in December 2020.

+The proposal could also materially affect consumers, particularly those who are underbanked or unbanked, and who rely on neobank and fintech apps for access via bank-fintech partnerships to traditional financial products and services.

+Comments on the proposal are due no later than Oct.
+22, 60 days after the rule was published in the Federal Register.

-I. Background
+Background

-On December 15, 2020, the FDIC finalized its brokered deposits rules to modernize those regulations and establish a new framework for analyzing whether certain deposit arrangements qualify as brokered deposits (the "2020 Final Rule").[2]
-The 2020 Final Rule promoted innovation between commercial banks and fintechs by providing clearer guidance on what constituted a deposit broker and, by extension, a brokered deposit.[3]
+On Dec.
+15, 2020, the FDIC finalized its brokered deposits rules to modernize those regulations and establish a new framework for analyzing whether certain deposit arrangements qualify as brokered deposits.[2]
+The 2020 rule promoted innovation between commercial banks and fintech companies by providing clearer guidance on what constituted a deposit broker and, by extension, a brokered deposit.[3]

-Fast forward to 2024 and the intersection of banks and non-bank financial services providers is at the regulatory and supervisory forefront and the environment for banks and bank-fintech partnerships has changed dramatically following the spring 2023 bank failures, current enforcement trends in the bank-fintech partnership space and the bankruptcy of Synapse Financial Technologies, Inc. The Proposal suggests an intent to address this current reality and pulls back on many of the changes to the brokered deposits framework implemented by the 2020 Final Rule.
+Fast-forward to 2024, and the intersection of banks and nonbank financial services providers is at the regulatory and supervisory forefront.
+The environment for banks and bank-fintech partnerships has changed dramatically following events including the spring 2023 bank failures, current enforcement trends in the bank-fintech partnership space and the bankruptcy of Synapse Financial Technologies Inc.